apache/apisix-website/website/docs/general/blog-contributing-guide.md

 10. Open the GitHub code repository in your browser, create the PR, and edit the change information.

-11. Complete the PR.
+11. Complete your pull request.

 ### Resolving conflicts

 #### Why does conflict occur

-Conflict can occur when you submit a PR, and the reason for the conflict is simple: when you make a local change, someone else has committed the PR and merged it into master, and the master you pulled at the time is not the latest version.
+Conflict can occur when you submit a PR, and the reason for the conflict is simple: when you make a local change, someone else has committed the PR and merged it into master, and the master you pulled at the time is not the latest version anymore.
 GitHub is confused because it has no way to determine which of the two versions of the same file prevails.
-So it throws the problem to the person who created it: whoever's pr caused the conflict is in charge of the problem.
+So it throws the problem to the person who created it: whoever's pull request caused the conflict is in charge of the problem.

 #### How to resolve conflict